-Module M7 Semester 2 Duration of module 1 semester Type of module Compulsory Courses included in the module 1.
-Digital Systems 1 2.
-Digital Systems 2 How frequently is the module offered Each semester Admission requirements None Level Bachelor Transferability of the module open to exchange students / students of other ESB bachelor programmes on request.
-Responsible Prof. Dr. Martin Mocker professor/ Office: 5-115 Tel.: 07121 271 3123 module coordinator martin.mocker@reutlingen-university.de Name of lecturer For contact details, see ESB website.
-Prof. Dr. Martin Mocker; Ainara Novales Language of instruction English Credits (ECTS) 6 Total workload 180 hours (60 hours lecture time, 120 hours independent study) Contact hours per week (SWS) 4 hours Examination/ Digital Systems 1: Project work (50%), type of assessment Digital Systems 2: Continuous assessment (50%) Weighting of grade within overall programme 6/157 Learning outcomes Upon completion of this course, participants will have developed the following competencies: Professional competencies: enhance students' abilities to use and manage IT; advance analytical and technical skills of solving business problems with Information Technology (IT); develop students' skills on how to manage IT as an important busi- ness resource Methodological competencies: develop students' command of methods to analyze and resolve business problems with IT as well as making IT-related business decisions.
+Module M7

+Semester 2

+Duration of module 1 semester

+Type of module Compulsory

+Courses included in 1.
+Digital Systems 1

+the module 2.
+Digital Systems 2

+How frequently is the module offered Each semester

+Admission requirements None

+Level Bachelor

+Transferability of the module open to exchange students / students of other ESB bachelor programmes on request.

+Responsible Prof. Dr. Martin Mocker

+professor/ Office: 5-115 Tel.: 07121 271 3123

+module coordinator martin.mocker@reutlingen-university.de

+Name of lecturer For contact details, see ESB website.
+Prof. Dr. Martin Mocker; Dr. Daniel Georges

+Language of instruc- tion English

+Credits (ECTS) 6

+Total workload 180 hours (60 hours lecture time, 120 hours independent study)

+Contact hours per week (SWS) 4 hours

+Examination/ Digital Systems 1: Project work (50%),

+type of assessment Digital Systems 2: Continuous assessment (50%)

+Weighting of grade within overall programme 6/157

+Learning outcomes Upon completion of this course, participants will have developed the follow- ing competencies:

+Professional competencies:

+enhance students' abilities to use and manage IT; advance analytical and technical skills of solving business problems with Information Technology (IT); develop students' skills on how to manage IT as an important busi- ness resource

+Methodological competencies:

+develop students' command of methods to analyze and resolve business problems with IT as well as making IT-related business decisions.
 Provide and broaden fundamental skills to problem-solving with the use of IT as well as presenting the results of the problem solving using IT

-Sc ocial competencies: • improve their ability to work individually and in teams, focused on prob- lem-solving under time pressure as well as coming to fact-based deci- sions and discuss them with others Pe ersonal competencies: • to sharpen students' organisational skills, problem-solving skills, interpretation of information and communication of the synthesis of a solution
+Social competencies: improve their ability to work individually and in teams, focused on prob- lem-solving under time pressure as well as coming to fact-based deci- sions and discuss them with others Personal competencies: to sharpen students' organisational skills, problem-solving skills, interpre- tation of information and communication of the synthesis of a solution